Ophryacus smaragdinus: Etymology

-The specific name smaragdinus means "emerald-green" due to its emerald-green colored body.
+The specific name Ophyracus is derived from the Greek language word ophrys (ὀφρύς), which means "brow" or "eyebrow", and the Latin word acus, which means "needle", an allusion to the characteristic horn-like scales over the eyes; smaragdinus (or "emerald-green" in English) is the Latinization of the Latin noun smaragdus, which itself derives from the earlier Greek noun σμάραγδος, meaning emerald, i.e., a sharp horned toad with an emerald-green colored body.

 Description

 Adults grow to between 450 and 500 mm in length.
 No rattle.
 Supraocular horn is not in immediate contact with the eye.
 On lateral surfaces of head, a distinctive white, cream, or pale yellow triangular marking is present.
 Head wide with a rounded blunt snout.
 There are 3–5 canthals present between the nasals and the supraocular scales.
 There are 1–4 keeled postrostral internasals.
 Loreal pit is divided.
 Ventrals 155–166, 3–5 postoculars, 3–5 suboculars, subcaudals 39–46, 7–9 supralabials and dorsal scale rows are 21-21-17.

 Body emerald or olive green, which gives the common name.
 Sometimes it can be brown or tan.
 On dorsal surface, there are 37–46 dark blotches, which are outlined in black.
 In mid dorsal region, these dorsal blotches are broken to form an undulating dark stripe.
 Juveniles are grey in color.
 Tail which is 12 to 15 in the total body length, contains 5–12 pale bands.
 Head contains black spots and markings.
 A dark black-outlined postocular stripe is present.